EvolBioInf/prim/README.md

 # `prim`: Designing and Testing PCR Primers
 ## Description
-The repo `prim` contains programs for designing and testing primers.
+Programs for designing and testing primers.
 Primer design is built on the program [`primer3`](https://primer3.org/), primer testing on [Blast](https://blast.ncbi.nlm.nih.gov/).